 This course examines the nature and extent of gangs in America.
-It addresses the history of gangs, when they exist, when they are illusory, and public reactions to them.
-It considers variations among street gangs, and contrasts these with other extra-legal groups, including prison gangs and mafias.
-Attention is focused on individual-level correlates and risks associated with gang membership, group processes in gangs, and macro-level correlates of gangs and gang behaviors.
-The role of the community and criminal justice system in gang prevention, intervention, and suppression is also considered.
+It addresses the history of gangs, why young people join them and strategies to mitigate risk associated with participation as well as associated crime.
+It considers variations among street gangs, and contrasts these with other groups, including security threat groups in prison and organized crime.
+Attention is focused on individual risks associated with gang membership, group pro dynamics, and macro-level impact of gangs and gang behaviors on individuals and communities.
+The role of the community and the criminal justice system in gang prevention, intervention, and suppression is also considered.

-- Understand the family and spiritual dynamics of gang life.
+- Identify the pushes and pulls of gang membership

 - Explain the motives and methods of gang disengagement

 - Analyze the effect of gang membership on offending and victimization